ibm-cloud-docs/openshift/openshift_storage_odf_classic.md

 {: shortdesc}

 1. Before you enable the add-on, review the [changelog](/docs/openshift?topic=openshift-odf_addon_changelog) for the latest version information.
 Note that the add-on supports `n+1` cluster versions.
 For example, you can deploy version 4.7.0 of the add-on to an OCP 4.7 or 4.8 cluster.
 If you have a cluster version other than the default, you must install the add-on from the CLI and specify the `--version` flag.
-1. From the [{{site.data.keyword.openshiftshort}} clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, select the cluster for which you want to install the add-on.
+1. From the [{{site.data.keyword.openshiftshort}} clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, select the cluster where you want to install the add-on.
 2. On the cluster **Overview** page, click **Add-ons**.
 3. On the OpenShift Data Foundation card, click **Install**.